rajendra627/k8s-bootcamp/bootcamp/day1/trouble-shooting/README.md

 kubectl get events

 #access the running pod and verify the process is running
-#This assumes that the container has the bash shell
+#This assumes that the container has the bash shell, replace with another command as appropriate
 kubectl exec -ti <pod-name> -- bash

 ```